Answered By: Jennifer Harris Last Updated: Aug 01, 2017 Views: 143

 - Documenting Sources @ SNHU: APA (SNHU)

-For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance with citing images in APA Style.
+For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance with citing films or motion pictures in APA Style.

 You may also want to consider: